 - Professor and Head of the Department

 The Degree of Master of Science is offered in Experimental Psychology.
 The Degree of Doctor of Philosophy is offered in Experimental Psychology.
-Interested students may wish to consult the sections in the Calendar describing the Master of Applied Social Psychology (Cooperative) and the Master of Science and Doctor of Philosophy in Cognitive and Behavioural Ecology programs.
+Interested students may wish to consult the sections in the Calendar describing the Master of Applied Psychological Science (Co-operative) and the Master of Science and Doctor of Philosophy in Cognitive and Behavioural Ecology programs.

 All applicants are required to submit results from the General section of the Graduate Record Examinations.

 At least one letter of reference should come from someone who is familiar with the applicant's research capability.

 A candidate may be accepted into a program leading to the M.Sc. in Experimental Psychology.

 The areas of specialization offered are: Animal Behaviour (see Cognitive and Behavioural Ecology Program), Behavioural Neuroscience and Clinical, Cognitive, Developmental and Social Psychology.

 Candidates shall normally complete 15 credit hours, including: Advanced Statistics in Psychology (6000), Research Design (6001), and 6 credit hours related to their area of specialization.
 Candidates will also register for the Colloquium Series in Psychology (6010) each Fall and Winter semester of their program for a maximum of four registrations.

 Every candidate shall submit an original thesis based upon an approved experimental research topic.